IEvangelist/pwned-client/README.md

 ### Without dependency injection

-If you're not using the DI approach, simple instaniate the `PwnedClient` class with your API key and use it as you see fit.
+If you're not using the DI approach, simply instaniate `PwnedClient` with your API key and use it as you see fit.

 ```csharp
 IPwnedClient client = new PwnedClient("<API Key>");